ryanmanny/ebert-haunt/README.md

 # ebert-haunt
-Changes the byline of the modern articles on rogerebert.com to "Roger Ebert's Ghost"
+Changes the byline of the modern reviews on rogerebert.com to "Roger Ebert's Ghost"